OriginProtocol/origin/origin-docs/software/bridge-server.md

 |PROJECTPATH     |/app|
 |HOST            |(domain name of your dev heroku app)|

-See [dev.env](dev.env) for a full list of other optional config variables.
+See the `dev.env` file for a full list of other optional config variables.

 We use following buildpacks: